Boston Architectural College: Boston Architectural Center (1944–2006)

 The Club reorganized in 1944 as the Boston Architectural Center, with the mission "to provide instruction in architecture and related fields for draftsmen and others interested in the practice of architecture or the allied arts, especially those whose employment might interfere with such education in day schools and universities."

 By 1965, the BAC had developed a continuing education program to serve the broader community.
 By the mid-1960s, the Somerset Street building no longer sufficed to serve the needs of the growing school, and the BAC purchased a brick building at 320 Newbury Street.
 A national design competition was held in 1964, and the winning entry, a Brutalist structure designed by Ashley, Myer & Associates, houses the BAC to this day.

 Boston Architectural College (2006–present)

-On July 1, 2006, The Boston Architectural Center formally adopted the new name Boston Architectural College in an effort to more readily identify as a college of higher education awarding accredited professional degrees in architecture and design.
+On July 1, 2006, The Boston Architectural Center formally adopted the new name Boston Architectural College (BAC) to more readily identify as a college awarding accredited professional degrees in architecture and design.